DBS guidance for private dental practices and private direct access practices

-We will process the checks for those who carry on or manage a Private Dental Practice but practices will need to put their own arrangements in place for undertaking checks for those who work at the practice and confirmation must be provided upon application that all staff have DBS checks.
+Private dental practices will need to put their own arrangements in place for undertaking DBS checks for those who work at the practice and confirmation must be provided upon application that all staff have DBS checks.